 A closely related example of the problems occurring due to the different British and American approaches is the case of Field Marshall Sir John Dill, who is also buried at Arlington.
 Dill had been Britain’s top soldier, Chief of the Imperial General Staff, until he was side-lined by Churchill with whom he did not get on.
 In December 1941, Dill was sent to the United States to become Head of the British Joint Staff Mission in Washington, then Senior British Member of the Combined Chiefs of Staff which coordinated the Anglo-American war effort.
 He died in Washington of aplastic anaemia on 4 November 1944, and was hugely mourned in American diplomatic and military circles.

-The lavish style of Dill’s grave in Arlington did not meet with the approval of the Imperial War Graves Commission.
+The lavish style of Dill’s grave in Arlington did not meet with the approval of the Imperial War Graves Commission, which was dedicated to an ultra-plain and uniform style of commemoration, stressing the equality of all servicepeople in death.
 In one of the Commission’s official histories, there is almost a suggestion of resentment, as if Dill was the one who got away: ‘His handsome equestrian statue in Arlington was erected by the Americans: “unequal” treatment, but out of the Commission’s hands.’

-Interestingly, Dill’s grave became controversial in America too, reflecting the growing movement towards isolationism after the war.
+Interestingly, Dill’s grave became controversial in America too, for completely different reasons.
+These were to do with the growing American movement towards isolationism after the war.
 In November 1950, The Daily Mirror wrote indignantly:

 Less than two months ago [Arlington] was the scene of a shameful piece of American political brawling over the erection of a memorial to Field-Marshal Sir John Dill.
 Sir John died while on duty in Washington during the war, and presumably as a surly reward for his services both to this country and the United States, the curious objection was made that a Briton should not be buried in “the nation’s most-hallowed burial ground”.
 The Veterans of Foreign Wars — an Isolationist movement with a strong anti-British persuasion — commented that the area that the Field-Marshal’s memorial occupied was space which would have accommodated 300 of America’s dead.